 When you trade commodities on leverage using financial derivatives instruments like CFDs, you do not have to put down the entire value of a gold ounce or barrel of oil.
 Instead, you’ll put down a deposit to open a larger position, with profits and losses calculated on the full position size.
 This means your profits and losses can significantly outweigh your margin amount, so ensure you use risk management tools (like stop loss) when trading.

 You can go LONG if you think the price will rise or SHORT if you think the price will fall.

 Exchange-traded funds (ETFs) are investment instruments that hold an asset type or basket of assets, such as commodities or stocks.
 Some ETFs will hold the physical assets they’re invested in – e.g. a gold ETF could hold a certain amount of gold bullion or coins – while others use more complicated investments to synthetically mimic the underlying market.

 ETFs can be a great way to gain exposure to a range of commodities or commodity-linked stocks from a single position.

 Investing in Commodity ETFs is how many longer-term investors get exposure to the market.
 You can do this with share dealing.
 Here, you’d buy upfront, based on the full value of the ETF, and hold until you want to sell.

-You could also trade Commodity ETFs on leverage, but bear in mind this offers lower liquidity and higher spreads than trading the commodities directly.
+You could also trade Commodity ETFs on leverage with CFDs, but bear in mind this offers lower liquidity and higher spreads than trading the commodities directly.
 Leveraged trades mean you can go long or short on Commodity ETFs.
 However, total profits or losses can significantly outweigh your margin amount, as both are based on the total position size.